 - 2 tsp baking soda (bi-carb soda – NOT baking powder)

-- 3 tbsp soy sauce (ordinary all purpose, not light or dark soy sauce)
+- 3 tbsp soy sauce (ordinary all purpose or light soy sauce.
+Not dark soy sauce)

-- 3 tbsp Chinese rice wine (shaoxing wine) or dry sherry
+- 3 tbsp Chinese cooking wine (shaosing wine) (or dry sherry)

 - 3 tbsp oyster sauce